Miguel Hidalgo y Costilla: Napoleonic Wars

 In 1807, France and Spain signed the Treaty of Fontainebleau to invade Portugal, an ally of the United Kingdom.
-The French troops that were supposed to go through Spain to Portugal remained in Spain and the Spanish people were upset by the presence of the French troops as a result of the numerous excesses that the French committed against the Spanish people, such as occupation of the territory, numerous looting, pillaging, murder of civilians, and the kidnappings of King Charles IV and Prince Ferdinand VII.
+The French troops that were supposed to go through Spain to Portugal remained in Spain and the Spanish people were upset by the presence of the French troops as a result of the numerous excesses that the French committed against the Spanish people, such as occupation of the territory, frequent looting, pillaging, murder of civilians, and the kidnappings of King Charles IV and Prince Ferdinand VII.
 Also, Napoleon forced both to abdicate and installed his brother, Joseph Bonaparte, as King of Spain.
 This triggered a revolt by Spanish troops first and, subsequently, an uprising in Madrid, This was followed by further revolts across Spain.
 In August 1808, a British army landed in Portugal.
 Britain and France then went to war against each other in Portugal and Spain.
 The war and instability in Spain affected Mexico and other parts of New Spain.